1000ship/SimpleWeather/README.md

 - Editor -> Add Target -> "Today Extension"

-- And make today-widget easily. similar with making swift app
+- And make today-widget easily.
+It's similar with making swift app

 - Only storyboard, not SwiftUI